How do I force the reports to be re-processed from the logs?

 matomo_archive_*tables in the Matomo Mysql Database.
 To delete report data for one full year including monthly reports, you may have to delete up to 24 tables (12 months * 2 tables).
 If you disable browser archiving in your matomo, then you’ll also have to invalidate every day you want to re-archive in order for the reports to be re-archived.
 (This does not always apply for Matomo 3.x and below.)

 You are almost done!

 2) Re-process your reports

-When you login your Matomo (Piwik), Matomo will re-trigger the processing of the report data which will re-create the archive tables.
+When you login your Matomo, Matomo will re-trigger the processing of the report data which will re-create the archive tables.
 This may take one second on a small website but it could take several minutes for bigger websites.

-When you want to ensure that reports load fast, run the following command to pre-process your report data for all websites:
+When you want to ensure that reports load fast, invalidate the date ranges you want to re-create archives for and run the following command to pre-process your report data for all websites:

 (this command is a little customisation of the standard core:archive cron command.
 To learn more about what the parameters mean, run

 ./console help core:archive)